-- through payroll.
-Provision of the voluntary dental plan is contingent on maintaining the required level of enrollment as determined by the Insurer.
-Eligible subscribers who enroll in this voluntary dental plan will be ineligible to re-enroll in said plan should they elect to drop dental coverage, however, if they have a qualifying event they may rejoin no sooner than two years after dropping coverage. - 7.
-Health Reimbursement Arrangement: Upon the exhaustion of the EHMF funds for the Health Reimbursement Arrangement (HRA) created by the September 2011 Memorandum of Agreement between the Town and the M.G.L. e.
+7. Health Reimbursement Arrangement: Upon the exhaustion of the EHMF funds for the Health Reimbursement Arrangement (HRA) created by the September 2011 Memorandum of Agreement between the Town and the M.G.L. c.
 32B, §§ 21/23 Public Employee Committee, the Town shall fund the HRA (including the third party administrator fee) in an annual calendar year amount of \$200,000.
 The HRA will be available to all employees on the Town's active health plans.
 The terms of the HRA shall be determined by the Town after consultation with the Health Insurance Advisory Committee.
 Any balance in the Town-funded HRA at the end of each year shall revert to the Town.
 Claims by subscribers for reimbursement shall be made on a first come first serve basis as determined by the third party administrator.
-When the HRA maximum amount is \$10,000 or less, the Town shall notify the AEA President and provide an electronic notice to those subscribers who provide an email address to the Personnel Department. - 8.
-Acknowledgement that the School Committee has Fulfilled its Bargaining Obligations.
+When the HRA maximum amount is \$10,000 or less, the Town shall notify the AEA President and provide an electronic notice to those subscribers who provide an email address to the Personnel Department.

+8. Acknowledgement that the School Committee has Fulfilled its Bargaining Obligations.
 AEA acknowledges and agrees that the School Committee has fulfilled all bargaining obligations, including but not limited to any bargaining obligations pursuant to M.G.L. c.
-150E, it may have had regarding the implementation of health insurance coverage and employee premium contribution rate changes set forth in paragraph #2 above. - 9.
-Acknowledgement that GIC will Determine Dollar Amount of Copayments, Deductibles and other Cost Sharing Plan Design Features.
+150E, it may have had regarding the implementation of health insurance coverage and employee premium contribution rate changes set forth in paragraph #2 above.

+9. Acknowledgement that GIC will Determine Dollar Amount of Copayments, Deductibles and other Cost Sharing Plan Design Features.
 Upon the transfer of members/subscribers to the GIC pursuant to 32B, §§ 21 and 23, the GIC will determine the dollar amount of copayments, deductibles and other cost sharing plan design features for members/subscribers This provision shall replace the provisions on Health Insurance in the parties' May 2011 Memorandum of Agreement which amended Article XXI of the parties' collective bargaining agreement.
 The AEA acknowledges and agrees that there is no inconsistency between this 2011-2012 collective bargaining agreement and changes that will occur to health insurance benefits upon the Town transferring members/subscribers into the GIC pursuant to M.G.L. c.
 32B, §§ 21 and 23.
-Accordingly, the AEA acknowledges and agrees that no delay in implementation of the transfer to the GIC is required by Section 4 of Chapter 69 of the Acts of 2011. - 10.
-Successor Agreement.
+Accordingly, the AEA acknowledges and agrees that no delay in implementation of the transfer to the GIC is required by Section 4 of Chapter 69 of the Acts of 2011.

+10. Successor Agreement.
 The AEA and the School Committee agree to commence negotiations for a successor agreement no later than January 2012.
-The AEA and the School Committee agree to meet at least once per month in negotiations for a successor agreement, with the goal of reaching a successor agreement by June 2012. - 11.
-Ratification and Approval: This Memorandum of Agreement is subject to ratification by the membership of AEA and approval by the School Committee.
+The AEA and the School Committee agree to meet at least once per month in negotiations for a successor agreement, with the goal of reaching a successor agreement by June 2012.

+11. Ratification and Approval: This Memorandum of Agreement is subject to ratification by the membership of AEA and approval by the School Committee.
-Agreed to on this 20 day of September, 2011, by the negotiating teams for the

-Arlington School Committee
+Agreed to on this $20^{4}$ day of September, 2011, by the negotiating teams for the Arlington Education Association Arlington School Committee Harner ign Q